StockNews.com Begins Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com initiated coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report published on Thursday.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research report report published on Sunday morning.
+The brokerage issued a sell rating on the stock.

-Separately, TheStreet cut shares of Chicago Rivet & Machine from a b- rating to a c+ rating in a report on Tuesday, June 6th.

 Chicago Rivet & Machine Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
-Stockholders of record on Monday, June 5th were issued a $0.22 dividend.
-This represents a $0.88 annualized dividend and a dividend yield of 3.42%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, June 20th.
+Stockholders of record on Monday, June 5th were issued a dividend of $0.22 per share.
 The ex-dividend date of this dividend was Friday, June 2nd.
-Chicago Rivet & Machine’s dividend payout ratio (DPR) is presently 29.63%.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 3.43%.
+Chicago Rivet & Machine’s dividend payout ratio is currently 29.63%.

 Institutional Inflows and Outflows